The Slepian model based independent interval approximation of persistency and zero-level excursion distributions

-which contradicts Theorem~\ref{th:tails}. \end{proof} From the above result, we see that for the processes satisfying Theorem~\ref{th:counter} the tail behavior of $T_a$ based on the IIA is of the power order and this cannot be the case for the actual distribution.
-Thus, under these circumstances, the IIA of persistency or even the tail behavior is not valid. \begin{example} Let us consider a stationary Gaussian process with the autocovariance function
+From the above result, we see that for the processes satisfying Lemma~\ref{th:counter}, the tail behavior of $\widehat{T}$ based on the IIA is of the power order, and this cannot be the case for the actual distribution.
+Thus, under these circumstances, using the IIA to approximate the persistency coefficient or the tail behavior is not valid.
+The next example illustrates this. \begin{example} Consider a stationary Gaussian process with the covariance function

 We note that this is a valid covariance function since it is the characteristic function of a generalized symmetric Laplace distribution.
-The corresponding autocovariance function of the clipped process is
+The corresponding covariance function of the clipped process is

 and thus